 - Merge: Lets you merge selected items in a number of ways. - Split: Lets you split boxes that contain non-overlapping shapes, split boxes that contain shapes within shapes, or split boxes that contain a border that crosses over itself (such as a figure eight). - Send Backward (Windows only): Moves an item one level backward in the page or layer's stacking order. - Send to Back: Moves an item to the back of the page or layer.
 On Mac OS, press Option before choosing Send to Back to access the Send Backward command. - Bring Forward (Windows only): Moves an item one level forward in the page or layer's stacking order. - Bring to Front: Moves an item to the front of the page or layer.
-On Mac OS, press Option before choosing Bring to Front to access the Send Forward command. - Space/Align: Lets you position the selected items evenly with regard to each other or with regard to the page or spread. - Shape: Lets you change the shape of an active item. - Content: Lets you change the content type of an item. - Edit: Lets you modify item shape, runaround, or clipping path. - Share: Lets you access sharing properties of an item and synchronize or re-use content such as text, pictures, boxes, lines, and Composition Zones. - Unsynchronize: Removes synchronization of a single instance of the item without affecting other occurrences of that item (or the synchronization attributes). - Point/Segment Type: Lets you change the point or segment type of an item so you can manipulate points, curve handles, and line segments. - Drop Shadow: Lets you apply or modify an item's drop shadow. - Composition Zones: Lets you create or modify Composition Zones. - Preview Resolution: Lets you set the preview of a picture to full resolution or low resolution. - Delete All Hot Areas (Web layouts only): Removes the image map designations of a picture that serve as hyperlinks. - Cascading Menu (Web layouts only): Lets you apply a cascading menu to an item that has been specified to export as a graphic. - Basic Rollover (Web layouts only): Lets you apply a basic rollover to an item so that the image will change when the mouse pointer is over the rollover box. - 2-position Rollovers (Web layouts only): Apply a 2-position rollover to an item so that the image in one or more other boxes will change when the mouse pointer is over the rollover box.
+On Mac OS, press Option before choosing Bring to Front to access the Send Forward command. - Space/Align: Lets you position the selected items evenly with regard to each other or with regard to the page or spread. - Shape: Lets you change the shape of an active item. - Content: Lets you change the content type of an item. - Edit: Lets you modify item shape, runaround, or clipping path. - Share: Lets you access sharing properties of an item and synchronize or re-use content such as text, pictures, boxes, lines, and Composition Zones. - Unsynchronize: Removes synchronization of a single instance of the item without affecting other occurrences of that item (or the synchronization attributes). - Point/Segment Type: Lets you change the point or segment type of an item so you can manipulate points, curve handles, and line segments. - Drop Shadow: Lets you apply or modify an item's drop shadow. - Callout Anchor: Lets you configure callout anchors and callouts.
+For more information, see "Working with callouts." - Composition Zones: Lets you create or modify Composition Zones. - Digital Publishing: Lets you configure items for digital publishing in Blio, ePub, and App Studio formats.
+For more information, see "eBooks" and A Guide to App Studio. - Preview Resolution: Lets you set the preview of a picture to full resolution or low resolution. - Delete All Hot Areas (Web layouts only): Removes the image map designations of a picture that serve as hyperlinks. - Cascading Menu (Web layouts only): Lets you apply a cascading menu to an item that has been specified to export as a graphic. - Basic Rollover (Web layouts only): Lets you apply a basic rollover to an item so that the image will change when the mouse pointer is over the rollover box.

+• 2-position Rollovers (Web layouts only): Apply a 2-position rollover to an item so that the image in one or more other boxes will change when the mouse pointer is over the rollover box.